apache/mxnet/doc/tutorial/new_op_howto.md

 * Implement an operator in native language (NumpyOp in Python).
 This is quick to develop but may cause performance issues as it involves copying data and moving it to front-end.
 We recommend taking this approach first and moving to C++/Cuda if it becomes a bottleneck.

-* Implement an operator in C++ (and Cuda if necessary).
-This can be difficult if you are not familiar with MXNet or Cuda, but it will give you the best performance.
+* Implement an operator in C++ and mshadow (and Cuda if necessary).
+This can be difficult if you are not familiar with MXNet, mashadow or Cuda, but it will give you the best performance.
 We recommend this approach for performance critical operators.

 ## Implement Operators in Python
 Implementing an operator in Python is similar to creating one in C++ but simpler.
 Let's create a softmax operator for example.
 We start by subclassing `mxnet.operator.NumpyOp` and then override a few methods.